Epacris graniticola

+Description

-DescriptionEpacris graniticola is a shrub that typically grows to a height of up to 1.5 m and has many erect, hairy stems, the old stems more or less leafless.
+Epacris graniticola is a shrub that typically grows to a height of up to 1.5 m and has many erect, hairy stems, the old stems more or less leafless.
 Its leaves are egg-shaped, 2.0–5.5 mm long and 1.3–2.9 mm wide on a petiole less than 1 mm long.
 The flowers are arranged singly in leaf axils, clustered near the ends of branches with egg-shaped bracts at the base, the five sepals white or pink streaked, lance-shaped and 2.0–3.9 mm long.
 The petals are white, joined at the base to form a slightly bell-shaped tube 3–4 mm long with five lobes 3.5–4.0 mm long, the style and anthers extending beyond the end of the tube.